bacontime/blog-mirror/art/isomorphic.md

 At the same time, the notes within an octave meander back and forth, moving through the circle of fifths in a zigzag pattern.

-I don't know of any actual instruments with this layout.
+There is at least [one patent on record which references this](https://patents.google.com/patent/US6501011B2/) as a potential key layout for a MIDI controller (see fig 4 at the link), but I don't know whether any instruments with this layout have actually been built.
 <!--Though some accordions do have chord buttons, which are arranged according the the circle of fifths.-->